 The partnership's Annual Performance Report (APR) is normally published by 31st July of each year.
-As a result of capacity being redirectedfrom across the Partnership to deliver its Covid-19 response, public authorities under the Coronavirus (Scotland) Act 2020 have been granted flexibility to delay the production of the Annual Performance Report until 31 November 2021.
-At the time of production of unaudited annual accounts (by 30 June 2021), the extent to which the Scottish Borders Health and Social Care Partnership will exercise this flexibility, together with the content of the 2020/21 APR, has not yet been agreed.
+As a result of capacity being redirected from across the Partnership to deliver its Covid-19 response, public authorities under the Coronavirus (Scotland) Act 2020 have been granted flexibility to delay the production of the Annual Performance Report until 31 November 2021.